-Certain wines are more at risk of light-strike than others.
-Because of its tannin structure, red wines are more protected from light-strike.
+Certain wines are more at risk of the light strike than others.
+Because of their tannin structure, red wines are more protected from light strikes.
 Delicate white wines, however, such as Champagne, Pinot Grigio, and Sauvignon Blanc, are extremely at risk.

 For a complete breakdown of the ideal conditions for long-term wine storage, please check out this helpful article I wrote.
 This is vital information to understand better wine storage.